aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/index.md

 ### Disaster recovery

-- Conduct disaster recovery exercise in simulation
+- Conduct disaster recovery exercise in the simulation for:
     - DDOS mitigation.
-    - Data corruption, data loss.
+    - Data corruption and data loss.
     - Operators to restore the node from the backup data.
 - Other operational exercises
     - Operator to rollback from version B to version A.